opendocsg/slw-judgments-backfill/2011_SGHC_54/report.md

  the charge against an accused is proven, I was of the view that, taking into account the surrounding circumstances of this case and the need to place a greater scrutiny on Pandi's evidence, the failure to recover the $50 from the appellant considerably weakened the Prosecution's case...

- ...the burden of proof was still on the Prosecution to prove the appellant's guilt beyond a reasonable doubt, however tenuous the defence might have been: see Tan Edmund v PP [1995] 1 SLR(R) 618.
+ ...the burden of proof was still on the Prosecution to prove the appellant's guilt beyond a reasonable doubt, however tenuous the defence might have been: see Tan Edmund v PP <span class="citation">[1995] 1 SLR(R) 618</span>.
 In discharging this burden, it was not at all sufficient for the Prosecution to merely point to the inadequacies of the appellant's testimony.

  [emphasis added]